intelligent-exploration/mineralexplorationcourse/README.md

 ***python 2 specifically is required for the week 9 notebook only because of the pygplates dependency.***

-Note: Windows users before creating your conda environemnt you will need to set
+Note: Windows users before creating your conda environment you will need to set
 ```
 set CONDA_FORCE_32BIT=1
 ```

-Make the conda environemnt:
+Make the conda environement:
 ```
 conda create -n py2GEOL python=2.7 scipy=1.2 scikit-learn=0.20 matplotlib=2.0 pyshp=1.2 numpy=1.15 jupyter=1.0 cartopy=0.17 pandas=0.24 notebook=5.7.4
 ```